tobysamuels/organising-committee/minutes/2021-10-06-EdCarp_Organising_Committee.md

 At some point the list will be transfered to github.

 ## AOB
-Steve to organise the next meeting for early October.
+Steve to organise the next meeting for early December.

 # Committee member survey